Background – Establishment of SPCs

 The Council is and remains the decision making Authority, and it is the task of the SPCs, as committees of the Council, to advise and assist the Council in the formulation, development and review of policy.
 The remit of the SPCs is to deal only with policy matters and as such they are strategic in nature.
 They have no remit in relation to routine operational matters in relation to delivery of services.
 The SPC system is intended to give Councillors and relevant Sectoral Interests an opportunity for full involvement in the policy making process from the early stages.

-At the Annual Meeting of Leitrim County Council on 19th June 2009, following the 2009 Local Elections, the establishment of four (4) SPCs, aligned to the four Service Directorates (having regard to the revised operational structure of the Council since the last SPC Scheme), and anchored in the main local government functions/ services, was approved by the Members:
+At the Annual Meeting of Leitrim County Council on 6th June 2014, following the 2014 Local Elections, the establishment of three (3) SPCs anchored in the main local government functions/services was approved by the Members:

 This structure is considered to be in the best interests of efficient policy development and its implementation, which will ultimately reflect itself in improved service delivery and will facilitate the Council adequately responding to the emerging challenges ahead.

-Each of the four (4) SPCs consists of six (6) elected members and four (4) nominees from sectoral interests
+Each of the three (3) SPCs consists of six (6) elected members and four (4) nominees from sectoral interests

 The Council appoints the Chairperson of each SPC who must be an elected member.
 The Chairperson holds office for a minimum period of 3 years which may be renewed by the Council.